Student Visa

 - transit through the UK – including if they are not going through UK border control

-An ETA will cost £10 per applicant and will last for 2 years.
+From 9th April 2025, an ETA will cost £16 per applicant and will last for 2 years.
 Where a passport expires in less than 2 years, they will need to get a new ETA.

 Students can make multiple visits to the UK.